moha23/DL/A1/readme.md

 # Layer API - A Simple Neural Network

-The folder has code for simple neural network for classifying MNIST dataset named 3.ipynb (notebook) and 3.py (python).
-Code for classifying line dataset is named 3-linedataset.ipynb.
-It has a folder for saved model of MNIST trained network.
+This folder has code for simple neural network for classifying MNIST dataset named 3.ipynb (notebook) and 3.py (python).
+Code for classifying line dataset (created as part of another assignment and provided in **data** folder) is named 3-linedataset.ipynb.
+Saved model weights of MNIST trained network are in **saved-model** folder.
 Data folder has the MNIST dataset as well as lines dataset.
-A report is also included showing detailed experiments conducted.
+A report is also included showing experiments conducted.

 ### Prerequisites